3 men, 1 woman among Fugitives of the Week list

 What was previously known as Most Wanted has been changed to Fugitives of the Week, at the request of local authorities.

-Rafael Martinez, 40, is 5-foot-9, bald with brown eyes.
-He is wanted by U.S Marshals Service and Richland County Sheriff’s Office, and Ohio Department of Corrections on a bond violation on the original charge of first-degree felony possession of drugs, failure to provide notice on change of address, and a parole violation on the original charge of rape.
-Authorities say he has ties to Cleveland, Texas, and Kentucky.
+Loretta Webb, 22, is 5-foot-3, 150 pounds, with brown hair and brown eyes.
+She is sought by the U.S Marshals Service and Richland County Sheriff’s Office for charge of escape and wanted by the Ohio Department of Corrections for probation violation of possession of drugs.
+Authorities say Webb has ties to Mansfield and Shelby areas.

-Mitchell Fleming, 56, is 5-foot-10, 200 pounds, bald with brown eyes.
-He is wanted by U.S Marshals Service and Richland County Sheriff’s Office for possession of drugs.
-Authorities say he has ties to the Mansfield and Columbus.
+Glen Pettry, 44, is 5-foot-11, 192 pounds with brown hair.
+He is wanted by the U.S Marshals Service and Richland County Sheriff’s Office for illegal conveyance of drugs.
+Authorities say he has ties to the Mansfield area.

 Reward money is available for information directly leading to an arrest.